Optimal Inference of the Mean Outcome under Optimal Treatment Regime: Methodology

 To guarantee the validity of the smoothing estimator $\widehat{V}_s$, we derive an appropriate range of the smoothing tuning parameter $h_{n,\mathcal{I}_{j}}$ as stated in Assumptions \ref{A5} and \ref{A6}.
-Assumption \ref{A5} requires that $h_{n,\mathcal{I}_{j}}$ cannot be too small in order to make sure the proposed smoothing decision function $d_{s}$ is consistent, and Assumption \ref{A6} requires that $h_{n,\mathcal{I}_j}$ cannot be too large in order to make sure the difference between the value function of $d_{s}$ and that of the OTR, $d_0^{opt}$, is negligible.
-Assumptions \ref{A5} and \ref{A6} are mild assumptions and can be satisfied simultaneously with appropriate choices of the smoothing tuning parameter $h_{n,\mathcal{I}_{j}}$ and certain mild nonparametric rates of the estimated contrast function $\widehat{\tau}_{\mathcal{I}_j}(\mathbf{X})$; i.e.
+Assumption \ref{A5} requires that $h_{n,\mathcal{I}_{j}}$ cannot be too small in order to make sure the proposed smoothing decision function $d_{s}$ is consistent, and Assumption \ref{A6} requires that $h_{n,\mathcal{I}_j}$ cannot be too large in order to make sure the difference between the value function of $d_{s}$ and that of the OTR, $d_0^{opt}$, is negligible. {The expectation $E[\cdot]$ in the rate conditions is taken over the distribution of $\mathbf{X}$ only, conditional on the training data in $\mathcal{I}_j$.}

+Assumptions \ref{A5} and \ref{A6} are mild assumptions and can be satisfied simultaneously with appropriate choices of the smoothing tuning parameter $h_{n,\mathcal{I}_{j}}$ and certain mild nonparametric rates of the estimated contrast function $\widehat{\tau}_{\mathcal{I}_j}(\mathbf{X})$; i.e.,